Background pattern

 • if you have any liver or kidney problems.

-Your doctor will prescribe a low dose at the beginning of treatment and gradually increase the dose over several weeks to reach the most appropriate dose for you (called theeffective dose).Do not take more Labileno than your doctor has indicated.
+Your doctor will prescribe a low dose at the start of treatment and, gradually, increase the dose over several weeks until reaching the most suitable dose for you (called the effective dose).
+Never take more Labileno than your doctor has indicated.

 Normally, the effective dose of Labileno for adults and children 13 years of age and older is between 100 mg and 400 mg per day.

-For children between 2 and 12 years of age, the effective dose depends on their body weight, usually between 1 mg and 15 mg per kilogram of the child's weight, up to a maximum maintenance dose of 200 mg per day.
+For children between 2 and 12 years of age, the effective dose depends on their body weight, normally between 1 mg and 15 mg per kilogram of the child's weight, up to a maximum maintenance dose of 200 mg per day.

-How to take the Labileno dose
+How to take the dose of Labileno

 Your doctor may advise you to start or stop taking other medications, depending on the problem being treated and how you respond to treatment.